So Many Variables in Bread BakingAug 22, 2012Posted by Forno Bravo

 The loaves had nice oven spring and they are a lot lighter than the same formula from a few days ago.
 One came out really nice, and the second exploded a little, which leads me to believe that my new scoring pattern might be part of the problem.
 More to learn there.

-Having said all of this, my latest round of baking underscore for me just how many variables there are in bread baking.
-The idea that I would only change one variable, while holding the rest constant, so that I could understand the impact of that one variable just doesn’t work.
+Having said all of this, my latest round of baking underscored for me just how many variables there are in bread baking.
+The idea that I would only change one variable while holding the rest constant so that I could understand the impact of that one variable just doesn’t work.
 The physical world and my daily schedule threw in a wide range of changes from one batch to another.
 For example, I started the bread later in the day, I mixed the flour and water and let it rest for 30 minutes before adding the rest of the ingredients and mixing my dough, I mixed for a shorter time period, I didn’t stretch and fold before my bulk fermentation, etc. And then there is the oven itself.
 It is, after all, a wood-fired pizza oven — without a digital temperature control panel.
 To be honest, I didn’t even check the temperature of my oven (my hand got warm at 5 Mississippi’s, which is a good guide).

 So, to summarize.
 I think the 84% water was huge.
-It made all the difference in the world, and I think I have learn enough to know by feel in the future when my dough it just too dry and too tough.
+It made all the difference in the world, and I think I have learned enough to know by feel in the future when my dough it just too dry and too tough.
 I also think that the other problems I encountered — including difficulty stretching and handling the dough, poor final proofing, weak oven spring, the cracked loaves, the dense crumb and the tough crust all spiraled out from that initial mistake.